Fast degree-preserving rewiring of complex networks: Introduction

 \section{Introduction}

-The rewiring of networks is an important task that is of broad interest to the network science community.
-Rewiring takes place on a network to change one property of the network either with no regard for other properties (random rewiring) or while holding other properties fixed, for example the degree sequence.
+Rewiring of networks is an important task that is of broad interest to the network science community.
+We rewire a network to change one property of the network either with no regard for other properties (random rewiring) or while holding other properties fixed, for example the degree sequence.
 We refer to the latter as degree-preserving rewiring.
-Rewiring algorithms are often used to create networks with desirable properties for the study of dynamical processes on the networks.
-Examples of such rewiring algorithms include rewiring to increase network robustness~\cite{chan2016rewiringforrobustness}, clustering~\cite{alstott2019localclustering, kashyap2018mechanisms}, synchronisability~\cite{bertotti2020rkplane} and assortativity \cite{kashyap2018mechanisms, van2010influence, winterbach2012greedy}.
-The focus of this paper is on degree-preserving rewiring for tuning assortativity values.
-Such algorithms take a graph and a target assortativity value as inputs, and return a graph where the node degrees are unchanged, but the assortativity value is now at or very close to the target value.
+Often, we use rewiring algorithms to create networks with desirable properties for the study of dynamical processes on the networks.
+Examples of such rewiring algorithms include rewiring to increase network robustness~\cite{chan2016rewiringforrobustness}, clustering~\cite{alstott2019localclustering, kashyap2018mechanisms}, synchronisability~\cite{bertotti2020rkplane} and assortativity~\cite{kashyap2018mechanisms, van2010influence, winterbach2012greedy}.
+In this paper we focus on degree-preserving rewiring for tuning assortativity values.
+With such algorithms, we take a graph and a target assortativity value as inputs, and return a graph where the node degrees are unchanged, but the assortativity value is now at or very close to the target value.